Omeprazole

 Read more about:

-Omeprazole is usually available on prescription but for the short-term relief of heartburn and acid reflux, the tablets and capsules (10 mg and 20 mg) can be bought in limited quantities without a prescription from your pharmacy (over-the-counter or OTC).
+Omeprazole is usually available on prescription but for the short-term relief of heartburn and acid reflux, the tablets and capsules (10 mg and 20 mg) can be bought in limited quantities without a prescription from your pharmacy (over the counter or OTC).

-However, don't use it if you:
+However, don't use omeprazole without a doctor's recommendation if you:

 • are under 18 years of age